Stories are driven by yearning.

 At the end of Star Wars IV- A New Hope, Luke Skywalker is a heroic pilot.
 He achieves his wish.

-These examples make plain one of the most powerful techniques in storytelling, the set-up/pay-off.
+These examples make plain one of the most powerful techniques in storytelling, the set-up/pay-off, also known as “planting”.
 A piece of knowledge is imparted to the audience, the relevance of which at that point is not comprehensible – this is the set up.
 Later that knowledge becomes the basis of an aha-effect, the pay-off.
 Such aha-effects are pretty much what audiences consume stories for.
 They provide satisfaction, and stories that don’t have them are simply less satisfying.